apache/fury-site/docs/guide/java/json-support.md

 that the subclass inherits, but the resulting annotation applies only while that exact subclass is mapped.

-All Fory JSON mapping annotations are supported: `JsonAnyGetter`, `JsonAnyProperty`, `JsonAnySetter`, `JsonBase64`, `JsonCodec`, `JsonCreator`, `JsonFormat`, `JsonIgnore`, `JsonProperty`, `JsonPropertyOrder`, `JsonRawValue`, `JsonSubTypes`, `JsonUnwrapped`, and `JsonValue`. `JsonType` cannot be added or removed because it controls build-time generation rather than the JSON schema.
+All Fory JSON mapping and validation annotations are supported: `JsonAnyGetter`, `JsonAnyProperty`, `JsonAnySetter`, `JsonBase64`, `JsonCodec`, `JsonCreator`, `JsonFormat`, `JsonIgnore`, `JsonProperty`, `JsonPropertyOrder`, `JsonRawValue`, `JsonSubTypes`, `JsonUnwrapped`, `JsonValidator`, and `JsonValue`. `JsonType` cannot be added or removed because it controls build-time generation rather than the JSON schema.

 A source annotation replaces the target annotation of the same type on the matched declaration.
 The complete annotation is replaced, so omitted members use their declared defaults instead of